Understanding Cosmic Distances

 The Observable Universe and Its Horizons

-Updated 28 November 2025 Although the Universe may be infinite in extent, in the generally accepted Big Bang cosmology we can only see a small fraction of it.
-This is known as the observable universe.
-Field of distant galaxies - Image Credit NASA There are three widely used definitions of cosmological horizons, which are limits… Continue reading The Observable Universe and Its Horizons
+Updated 1 February 2026 Although the Universe may be infinite in extent, in the generally accepted Big Bang cosmology we are only able to see a small fraction of it.
+We call this small fraction we can see the observable universe.
+Outside the boundary of the observable universe lies the unobservable universe - a region… Continue reading The Observable Universe and Its Horizons

 Distances in Cosmology